 Often claimed as Vietnam’s most romantic city, Hoi An is a must-see destination when visiting the country.
 Situated off the central coast of Vietnam, Hoi An is best known for its fading yellow french architecture and the hundreds of Chinese lanterns that light up the town every night.
-Spared from fighting during the Vietnam-American War, Hoi An has managed to preserve much of its original heritage, creating a city full of rich architecture, boutique hotels, bold and beautiful colors, intricate winding rivers and an easygoing atmosphere.
+Spared from fighting during the Vietnam-American War, Hoi An has managed to preserve much of its original heritage.
+It created a city full of rich architecture, boutique hotels, bold and beautiful colors, intricate winding rivers, and an easygoing atmosphere.

-Since we have been living in Vietnam for the past year we have had numerous opportunities to visit Hoi An and on each trip, we have tried something new.
-Whether its visiting ancient ruins, biking through rice paddies, or learning to cook delicious Vietnamese cuisine, there is a Hoi An tour for every taste.
+Since we have been living in Vietnam for the past year, we have had numerous opportunities to visit Hoi An.
+On each trip, we have tried something new.
+Whether it’s visiting ancient ruins, biking through rice paddies, or learning to cook delicious Vietnamese cuisine, there is a Hoi An tour for every taste.
 To make planning your trip easy, we have compiled the best tours in Hoi An to make sure you get the most out of this captivating town.

 And if you have more time in Hoi An, we have included a couple of our favorite day trips to the surrounding cities and attractions.
-We have no doubt that you’ll leave Hoi An having experienced the true beauty of Vietnam, that is if you can tear yourself away from this charming ancient city at all!
+We do not doubt that you’ll leave Hoi An having experienced the true beauty of Vietnam.
+That is if you can tear yourself away from this charming ancient city at all!

 How to Book Tours in Hoi An